Fibroids Specialists, NYC

 Do uterine fibroids lead to cancer?

 Fibroids don’t increase your risk for uterine cancer.
-It is possible for there to be cancer within a uterine fibroid, but this only happens in 1-2% of cases.
+It is possible for there to be cancer within a uterine fibroid, but this only happens in less than 1% of cases.

 Where are fibroids located?

 Although fibroids can grow in any part of the uterus, they are classified into three groups based on where they grow.

 - Submucosal — Just underneath the internal lining of the uterus

 - Intramural — In the muscular wall of the uterus

 - Subserosal — On the outside of the uterus

 Most fibroids grow within the wall of the uterus.
 However, some fibroids grow on stalks (pedunculated fibroids) that grow out from the surface of the uterus or into the cavity of the uterus.